NietoDeveloper/DinoImages/README.md

-# [Bogota City Tributte]
+# [Dino Images]

 ## Vanilla JS Landing

 # Information Site

 Welcome to Bogota!
-This site serves as an Landing Page Trubutte Bogota City Tributte.
+This site serves as an L.

 ## About